 Ask your healthcare provider what your test results mean for you.

 Normal results for isoenzymes are listed below.

 LDH-2: 27% to 37%

 LDH-4: 3% to 8%

 LDH-5 less than LDH-4

-When your LDH-1 is greater than your LDH-2, it could mean that you had a heart attack
+When your LDH-1 is greater than your LDH-2, it could mean that you have anemia.
+Healthcare

 When your LDH-5 is greater than your LDH-4 it could mean you have damage to your liver